skalenetwork/mirage-manager/docs/Committee.md

 ### isNodeInCurrentOrNextCommittee

+Checks if a node is in the current or next committee

 ```solidity
 function isNodeInCurrentOrNextCommittee(NodeId node) external view returns (bool result)
 ```

-Checks if a node is in the current or next committee

-_Returns true if the node is found in either the current or next committee_
+**dev:** _Returns true if the node is found in either the current or next committee_

 #### Parameters